-We have not selected trade names for some of our products and product candidates; therefore, we have not filed trademark registrations for our potential trade names for those products in any jurisdiction, including the United States.
+We have not selected final trade names for some of our products and product candidates; therefore, we have not filed trademark registrations for our potential trade names for those products in all jurisdictions, nor can we assure that we will be granted registration of those potential trade names for which we have filed.
 Although we intend to defend any opposition to our trademark registrations, no assurance can be given that any of our trademarks will be registered in the United States or elsewhere or that the use of any of our trademarks will confer a competitive advantage in the marketplace.
 Furthermore, even if we are successful in our trademark registrations, the FDA has its own process for drug nomenclature and its own views concerning appropriate proprietary names.
 It also has the power, even after granting market approval, to request a company to reconsider the name for a product because of evidence of confusion in the marketplace.
 We cannot assure you that the FDA or any other regulatory authority will approve of any of our trademarks or will not request reconsideration of one of our trademarks at some time in the future.